|The Ottawa Field-Naturalists' Club|

 This "Big Day" event is held annually in early fall to raise funds for purchasing seeds for the bird feeders maintained by OFNC volunteers (see below).
 Birds Committee members seek sponsors who donate a fixed amount or offer to pay on a per-species basis.
 Keen OFNC birders then try to find as many species of birds as possible within a 24-hour period.The record is 134 species set in 2006 by Chris Lewis, Bob Bracken and Bernie Ladouceur.

-The OFNC's Birds Committee also manages winter feeding stations at Dewberry Trail on Dolman Ridge, Mer Bleue, Fletcher Wildlife Garden, Pine Grove Trail on Davidson Road, Jack Pine Trail on Moodie Drive, and the Canadian Museum of Nature.
-The CMN feeders are a joint effort of the Museum, Le Club des Ornithologues de l'Outaouais and the OFNC.
+The OFNC's Birds Committee also manages winter feeding stations at Dewberry Trail on Dolman Ridge, Mer Bleue, Fletcher Wildlife Garden, Pine Grove Trail on Davidson Road, Jack Pine Trail on Moodie Drive, and the Canadian Museum of Nature facility on Pink Road.
+The CMN feeders are a joint effort of the museum, Le Club des Ornithologues de l'Outaouais, and the OFNC.